Toni998/LiveOddService/README.md

 - Match summary - empty list - responsible for testing output when empty scoreboard provided for getting summary.

 How to run ?
-1.Clone LiveOddService repository.
+-Clone LiveOddService repository.
-2.Open in desired IDE (implemented in Intelij)
+-Open in desired IDE (implemented in Intelij)
-3.Add dependencies
+-Add dependencies
-4.For running tests -> open LiveOddServiceTest and run it 5.For running main program and checking summary from requirements -> run main program
+-For running tests -> open LiveOddServiceTest and run it -For running main program and checking summary from requirements -> run main program

 Enjoy !